TrevorBurgoyne/turtlebot-follower/README.md

 # turtlebot-follower
 Gesture recognition using a visual camera on a Turtlebot3 Burger.

+# Run Instructions
+Note: Be sure to run this command in every terminal wherein you want to run ros commands.
+This can be set up to occur automatically by following the steps [here](https://answers.ros.org/question/206876/how-often-do-i-need-to-source-setupbash/).

+    >> `source /opt/ros/noetic/setup.bash`

+The following instructions assume you have already set up your Remote PC and Turtlebot.
+If you're not sure if you've already done that, see the instructions provided in [Turtlebot3 Setup](#turtlebot3-setup).

+1. In a Remote PC terminal, start the core ROS program by running:

+        >> roscore

+2. Start a remote connection with the TurtleBot from the PC by opening a new terminal window and running:

+        >> ssh ubuntu@IP_OF_ROBOT

+3. Login to the Turtlebot by using:

+        password:
+        >> turtlebot

+4. Prepare the robot to receive commands by bringing up the robot:

+        >> export TURTLEBOT3_MODEL=burger
+        >> roslaunch turtlebot3_bringup turtlebot3_robot.launch

+5. In another Remote PC terminal, navigate to `turtlebot-follower/` and run:

+        >> catkin_make
+        >> source devel/setup.bash
+        >> rosrun follower follower.py
+This will begin the routine implemented in `src/follower/src/follower.py`.

 # Turtlebot3 Setup
 - [Required Resources](#required-resources)
 - [Configure Remote PC](#configure-remote-pc)